enriqc3/CMPS-3240-Intro-Intrinsics/README.md

 Sub-word parallelism improves execution time of many repetitive tasks.
 Consider a problem where we have to add two vectors together.
 Each element of the vector is word length.
 There are registers and operations that operate on quad or greater word length.
 We can place four words in this over-sized register, execute an over-sized addition operation and (assuming we withheld the carry operation at the appropriate points) a single instruction can carry out four addition operations at once.

 With x86 processors, the instruction set that allows you to do this is AVX.
 It stands for advanced vector extensions.
 It is also known as Sandy Bridge New Extensions, so named for the Intel chip that was the first to feature it.
 These instructions were designed for graphics and multimedia applications that need high precision.
-If you do not need a large register you can load many terms into a single  register.
-Then, carry out many operations with a single instruction.
-When doing this, the carry-bit is along the appropriate word boundary.
-This reduces multiple addition steps to a single instruction, and you can harvest the appropriate word/result from within the over-sized AVX register.
+It reduces multiple addition steps to a single instruction, and you can harvest the appropriate word/result from within an over-sized AVX register.

 For a more in depth introduction re-read sections 3.7-3.8 in Patterson and Hennesey 5e.
 Once you fully understand these sections, read the following document: